 Outlook is a powerful tool from Microsoft for managing emails and calendar information.
-Outlook can integrate with other Microsoft products such as Word, PowerPoint, Excel, and Skype which make it one of the best apps for managing projects.
+Outlook can integrate with other Microsoft products such as Word, PowerPoint, Excel, and Skype, making it one of the best apps for managing projects.

 When Windows users first move to Linux, they start looking for the major Microsoft products, including Outlook.
-Unfortunately, there is no official Outlook app for Ubuntu(or Linux for that matter).
+Unfortunately, there is no official Outlook app for Ubuntu(or Linux).

 However, there are ways you can still use Microsoft Outlook for Ubuntu.
-In this article, we cover all the methods you can follow to start using Outlook on Ubuntu 22.04 LTS(Jammy Jellyfish) and other Ubuntu-based distros.
+In this article, we cover all the methods you can follow to start using Outlook on Ubuntu 22.04 LTS(Jammy Jellyfish), 22.10 (Kinetic Kudu), and other Ubuntu-based distros.

 Read Also: How to use AnyDesk on Ubuntut